-1. Parent/Guardian must come to the School Counseling Department to complete necessary forms.
-No forms will be faxed.
-If the student is transferring to another school, the parent/guardian must provide the School Counseling Department with the name, address, and phone number for the new school.

-2. Students are responsible to return all school books and property (i.e. school ID, athletic equipment), and make sure all fees are paid prior to the last day of attendance.
+- 1. Parent/Guardian must come to the School Counseling Department to complete necessary forms.
+If the student is transferring to another school, the parent/guardian must provide the School Counseling Department with the name, address, and phone number for the new school. - 2.
+Students are responsible to return all school books and property (i.e. school ID, athletic equipment, chromebook, etc.), and make sure all fees are paid prior to the last day of attendance.